Andrade1999/TDM_Project2/README.md

 a .txt file for each patient with their RMSE, performance (RMSE times 400, in mg/dl), sensitiviy and specificity.
 You also have a .txt file with the arrays with all of the RMSE, performance, sensitivy and specificity results plus the average of each metric. <br />
 WARNING: The script for all the patients takes a long time to run (5 or 6 hours).
 This is mostly due to the patients with big p and q values, with increase the running time of the code a lot.
 This is because their timeseries are not differenced.
+Alternatively you can comment out the loop for every patient and assign x to whatever patient you want to model.